 42Gears Introduces A Multi-Tier, Multi-Tenant Licensing Model for Partners

-42Gears, a leading "nofollow" >unified endpoint management solution provider, has recently introduced a "nofollow" >multi-tier, multi-tenant licensing model.
+BENGALURU, Jan.
+27, 2020 /PRNewswire/ -- 42Gears, a leading unified endpoint management solution provider, has recently introduced a multi-tier, multi-tenant licensing model.
 Through this initiative, the company aims to offer more flexibility to its partners and resellers in terms of purchasing the kind of licenses they need.

 The licensing model 42Gears previously offered required partners and service providers to buy and sell licenses of the same tier.
 The model was earlier followed by the company to keep license management simple.
 However, with its customer base and partner ecosystem expanding, this is no longer a feasible option.
 With the new model, 42Gears now offers more flexibility to its partners in terms of license handling.